Romain Avouac (Insee), Thomas Faria (Insee), Tom Seimandi (Insee)

 Launch a MLflow service by clicking this URL

-Launch a Jupyter-python service by clicking this URL
+Launch a VSCode-python service by clicking this URL

-Open the Jupyter-python service and input the service password
+Open the VSCode-python service and input the service password

-In Jupyter, open a terminal and clone your forked repository (modify the first two lines):
+In VSCode, open a terminal and clone your forked repository (modify the first two lines):

 You’re all set !